I am sure you have heard about Bitcoin by now.

 At the time of this writing, there has been no reported theft or loss of bitcoins from a hardware wallet.
 The private keys and digital signature needed to spend bitcoins are generated via these wallets.

-I will explain about Bitcoin private keys in upcoming articles…
+I will explain about Bitcoin private keys in the upcoming articles…

 Mobile Bitcoin Wallets

-Bitcoin wallet applications which are installable on mobile phones are called mobile wallets.
+Bitcoin wallet applications that are installable on mobile phones are called mobile wallets.
 For each mobile operating system, such as iOS, Android, Windows, and Blackberry, compatible wallets are available.
-India’s Bitcoin space has WazirX, as the leading platforms.

 Below are the various Bitcoin mobile wallets and each mobile OS compatibilities.
 The one that I prefer using is TrustWallet on my Android phone.
 They have integrated a lot of security measures & are quite safe.
 At the same time, there are many more mobile wallets that you can pick based on your smartphone’s OS.